Basketball Offense - A Simple 2-3 Zone AttackBy Dr. James Gels, from the Coach's Clipboard Basketball Playbook

 Now study the diagrams below, and at the end I will give you just a few simple rules that the kids have to remember.

 This zone offense will start with a 1-3-1 offensive set where our offense is already positioned in the gaps.
 One tip: your high post O4 might initially be positioned along the lane, and then as the point guard brings the ball into the forecourt, O4 makes a quick flash into the high post at the free-throw line.

 Make sure the wings are high and wide, so that the point-to-wing pass is not easily intercepted.

 Now notice in the Diagrams A thru D below how the offense moves as the ball moves.
 Each move is to fill a gap in the zone where you can get open for a pass and shot.
 When we pass to the right wing, O4 moves to the right lane and O5 moves to the corner and O3 moves inside the 3-point arc (Diagram A).

 Now look at diagram D. If the pass from the wing goes instead to O4 near the elbow, O4 can either shoot or pass to O3 for an open shot, or to O5 in the corner.

 Here’s an option where we can attack the zone straight up the middle, by passing, not dribbling.
-See the diagrams below.
+See the diagrams E and F above.
 O1 passes to O4.
 O4 pivots and faces the basket and if open can shoot it.
 Meanwhile, O5 who has been hiding behind the defenders down low, cuts into the paint for the pass from O4, and the lay-up.
 O4 makes the decision here… if the middle defender comes up to block the shot, then just fake a shot and bounce pass it to O5 down low.
 If the middle defender stays low, then just shoot it.
 If a wing defender moves in, pass off to that wing.